Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Salt Lake City, UT 84111-6741

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Social Service Worker as defined under Utah Code Qualifications for licensure or certification as a clinical social worker, certified social worker, and social service worker 58-60-205(4).
-Please review and complete the Application for Social Service Worker Licensure for the state of Utah.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Social Service Worker as defined by the State of Utah.
+Please review and complete the Application for Social Service Worker Licensure for the State of Utah.

 Utah Department of Commerce